 Whether it’s a short project or a long-term PR campaign, make sure you highlight all your hard work!
 Working with a smaller PR budget is no easy task so when you reach goals, showcase them to the client immediately.

-Some of my favorite and most successful campaigns were executed with a smaller PR budget.
+Some of our favorite and most successful campaigns were executed with a smaller PR budget.
 By sticking to the PR goals at hand and being efficient with your time, you can still achieve award winning results!
-What’s your favorite PR campaign you made work with a tight budget?